AxxDeRotation/Sigma-OS/README.md

 <br>

-Important: Don't forget the `--recursive` tag, because Upsilon relies on submodules.
+Important: Don't forget the `--recursive` tag, because Sigma relies on submodules.
 Also, you can change the number of processes that run in parallel during the build by changing the value of the `-j` flag.
 Don't forget to put your pseudo instead of `{your pseudo, max 15 char}`.
 If you don't want one, just remove the `OMEGA_USERNAME=""` argument.

 <br>

-If you need help, you can join our Discord server here : <https://discord.gg/NFvzdCBTQn>
+If you need help, you can join the Omega Discord server here : <https://discord.gg/NFvzdCBTQn>

 <a href="https://discord.gg/NFvzdCBTQn"><p align="center"><img alt="Omega Banner Discord" src="https://user-images.githubusercontent.com/12123721/86287349-54ef5800-bbe8-11ea-80c1-34eb1f93eebd.png" /></p></a>